 What better way to get inspired when planning a trip to Thailand than to indulge in some local literature.
 There is also no better way to glean even a little insight into local customs and culture than searching out some great destination reads before your trip.

-Thailand is one of South East Asia’s premier beach destinations while the capital Bangkok has a reputation as one of the most bustling and cosmopolitan cities in the world.
+Thailand is one of South East Asia’s premier beach destinations with famous islands such as Phuket and Krabi while the capital Bangkok has a reputation as one of the most bustling and cosmopolitan cities in the world.
 A heady mix of sleaze and chic, chaos and calm.

 From murder mysteries and histories to the trials and tribulations of Utopia, these eight books about Thailand are an excellent introduction to the country that evokes thoughts of paradise and dishes up good doses of history, culture and mystique.